DianthuDia/tiagent/docs/index.md

-# SuperAgent
+# TiAgent

- Super Agent is light-weight progressive ajax API crafted for flexibility, readability, and a low learning curve after being frustrated with many of the existing request APIs.
+ TiAgent is light-weight progressive ajax API crafted for flexibility, readability, and a low learning curve after being frustrated with many of the existing request APIs.

      request
        .post('/api/pet')